ISpillMyDrink/OpenSuperClone/README.md

 * Advanced drive cloning capability akin to that of ddrescue
 * Virtual driver mode for targeted data extraction
+* Direct AHCI and IDE capability to circumvent OS drivers completely
-* USB Relay control for automatic drive powercycling
+* USB Relay control for automatic drive power-cycling

 ### Planned Features